amandeepmittal/amanhimself.dev/content/posts/react-native-how-to-setup-your-first-app.md

 <img src='https://cdn-images-1.medium.com/max/800/0*NsVZtz_ZooVZxt1F.png' />

 Do you notice something?
-There is no `react-dom` because there is no DOM in React Native. `AppRegistery` is the entry point to run a React Native application. `App` component or any other root component in the app should register by using `AppRegistry.registerComponent` such that a native system can load the bundle of the app and run the app by starting `AppRegistry.runApplication`.
+There is no `react-dom` because there is no DOM in React Native. `AppRegistry` is the entry point to run a React Native application. `App` component or any other root component in the app should register by using `AppRegistry.registerComponent` such that a native system can load the bundle of the app and run the app by starting `AppRegistry.runApplication`.

-You can read more about `AppRegistery` [here](https://facebook.github.io/react-native/docs/appregistry.html).
+You can read more about `AppRegistry` [here](https://facebook.github.io/react-native/docs/appregistry.html).

 You have successfully setup your first React Native application.
 You can read my other articles on React Native: